AUTOMCAS/CV/README.md

 August to December 2022.
 A highly selective 16 week intensive software development bootcamp.

 - Learning how to better learn: developed and refined learning strategies using books, repetition and reflection.
-I recorded in my learning journey [here](https://github.com/AUTOMCAS/learning_journey).
+I recorded this in my learning journey [here](https://github.com/AUTOMCAS/learning_journey).
 - Adaptability: Learning new Languages, ways of working and technologies in short periods of time.
 - Clean code: Learning about and applying SOLID and OOP principles to develop projects with clean and easily adaptable code.
 Example: [Bank App tech test](https://github.com/AUTOMCAS/bank_tech_test)
-- TDD: Building projects using a red, green, refactor test driven processes.
+- TDD: Building projects using a red, green, refactor test driven process.
 Ensuring good code coverage and behaviour first unit and integration tests.
 - Debugging: Using error messages and logs/prints to gain visibility on issues.
-- Full stack: Developing projects with front and back ends using a range of appropriate software.
+- Full stack: Developing projects with front and back ends using a range of appropriate technologies.
 Example MERN stack: [GrumbleBook - A Facebook clone](https://github.com/AUTOMCAS/grumbleBook)
 - Databases: Using PostgreSQL and MongoDB to manage databases using create, read, update and delete operations.
 - APIs: Using APIs like REST APIs to transfer data using functions like GET, POST and PATCH.
 The [Votewatch](https://github.com/tomallens/votewatch) project uses the external House of Commons API to obtain information on MPs
 - Wellbeing, productivity and empathy: Practiced appropriate break taking and time management, alone and when part of a group or pair.
 Through my patience and integrity I endeavoured to create a feeling of safety in a learning environment where feedback can be freely given and received.